AOrto/AOrto.github.io/README.md

   <h2>Announcements:</h2>
 </div>

-If You See This Tell President Orton You Think Spiderman Is Better Then Superman!
+If You See This Tell President Orton You Think it's weird his favorite book is the communist manifesto!

 also tell him this joke:
-Why don't scientists trust atoms?
-Because they make up everything!
+why did the frog take the bus to work? his car got toad!

 <h3>New Gate Code: 3185</h3>
 ---